codefuse-ai/MFTCoder/mft_peft_hf/README.md

 # SFT Fine-Tuning

+To fine-tune the Qwen-1.8B model, you need to start by preparing the training dataset(s) and then proceed with the fine-tuning training using the dataset(s).
+Subsequently, we will outline the requirements for the training data format, provide instructions on building the configuration file, and guide you on initiating the training process.

 ## Training Data Format
 The training data is in a uniformed JSONL format, in which each line of data has the following JSON format.
 The "chat_rounds" field is required, and other fields can be added or removed based on specific needs.
 In "chat_rounds", the element with "system" role is optional.